-Carpentry apprentices like Sandon learn the key skills needed to build a house and other similar structures.
+Carpentry apprentices like Sandon learn the key skills needed to build a house and similar structures.

 This includes constructing roofs, wall frames, ceilings and trusses, eaves and external timber stairs.
-Students also learn how to install cladding, windows, lining, panelling and moulding.
+Students also learn how to install cladding, windows, lining, panelling and molding.

 Other study areas include: